Lathanael/FacadePainter/README.md

 * mezz (for JEI and providing links to some implementations
 * The Ender IO team (without them there would be no reason for this mod to exist)
+* BluSunrize and the rest of the ImmersiveEngineering team (their JEI implementation was a treat!)